 - In Heartstrings Lee Shin tends to grab Lee Gyu-won's wrists when he wants to talk to her in private or pull her away.
 On the other end, Gyu Won grabs his wrist to get him to stay, although this is often from behind.

 - This appears several times in the Ellery Queen television series, which is set in 1947 New York City:

 - In the pilot episode, Ellery enlists the aid of a financier's secretary to catch a thief.
 In order to show her how the drugstore delivery man fixed her door to allow him to re-enter her apartment, Ellery takes her by the wrist and leads her into the hallway outside of her apartment and lets the door close behind them.
 She thinks they're locked out, and he demonstrates they aren't.

 - In "The Adventure of Colonel Nivin's Memoirs", a female publicity agent arrives at a private club to meet with her client (the author of the titular memoirs) and discovers his corpse.
 Just then, she hears a door close and turns to follow the person she thinks in there when she is seized by the wrist by the "Indian" orderly who thinks she is responsible for the colonel's death.

 - In "The Adventure of the Blunt Instrument", rival publishers who were formerly husband and wife have an argument over business (an author has a contract with him that's about to expire and she's been making offers to woo the author into switching to her publishing house).
 As the quarrel escalates, the man grabs the woman's wrist and she pulls her arm away and twists it out of his grasp.

-- One episode of New Tricks combines this with an Eureka Moment and has the criminal of the week give himself away by grabbing Sandra's wrist as she tries to walk away from him.
-He tries to play it off as just an emotional moment, but it gets the team thinking along a new line of enquiry that unravels the guy's plan.
+- One episode of New Tricks combines this with a "Eureka!"
+Moment and has the criminal of the week give himself away by grabbing Sandra's wrist as she tries to walk away from him.
+He tries to play it off as just an emotional moment, but it gets the team thinking along a new line of inquiry that unravels the guy's plan.